 “It took more than $27 million to renovate the building into a mix of its original Beaux-Arts classicism with new, ultra-modern sleekness — with marble walls and granite columns dating back to 1905 contrasted with almost nightclub style cocktail lounges, a high-end spa, and modernistic guest rooms,” says Richard Mullins of the Tampa Bay Tribune.

-Le Meridien is a part of Marriott International, Inc. but couldn’t be farther from a hotel chain.
-The century-old structure was thoughtfully transformed with attention to historical elements.
-The Judge’s Bench, for example, was repurposed as the business center desk.
-Other historic features include the architect’s original blueprints which have been replicated as wallpaper in the lobby.
-The witness stand is now used in the hotel’s restaurant, Bizou Brasserie, as the hostess stand.
+Le Meridien is a part of Marriott International, Inc. but couldn’t be further from a hotel chain.
+The century-old structure was thoughtfully transformed to preserve historical elements.
+Authentic elements include the Judge’s Bench, which was repurposed as the business center desk, the wallpaper in the lobby which replicates the architect’s original blueprints and the hostess stand in the hotel’s restaurant, Bizou Brasserie which was once the courthouses’ witness stand.
 Preserved features include the gold elevator, the crown molding, the Terrazzo marble, the golden eagle in the courtroom, the leather doors which now lead to a ballroom, as well as the original wood paneling and hand-painted ceilings.

 Even the pool has a story.